Car Buying Strategies

 With the third row of seats in place, you get a class-average 16 cubic feet of cargo space.
 Remove the third row of seats, and you get a generous 49.4 cubic feet of space.
 When you remove the second row, however, you get a nearly best-in-class maximum of 93.8 cubic feet of cargo space.
 Whatever bulky items need hauling, you can easily tote them around in the back of the GLS.

-Reasons Not to Buy a 2018 Mercedes Benz GLS Class – The Cons
+Reasons You May Not Like the 2018 Mercedes Benz GLS Class – The Cons

 1. The COMAND Interface is Obnoxious